CarePlanner/helm-ci/README.md

 We encrypt the certificates using envelope encryption - the certificates are encrypted with GPG which uses a key stored in AWS KMS.
 This means we can safely store the certificates in the repo alongside our code.

 This image will get the GPG key from AWS KMS at start up and then decrypt-and-import the certificates ready for use by helm/kubectl, the docker image just needs to be passed a set of IAM keys.

+EKS using eks-iam-authenticator is supported, indeed it is the default over using k8s certificates (but certificates are still required for helm)

 ----